mustafaturan/bus/README.md

 ### Sample Project

-An [example simple project](https://github.com/mustafaturan/bus-sample-project) with two consumers which increments a counter for each event topic and printer consumer which prints all events.
+An [example simple project](https://github.com/mustafaturan/bus-sample-project) with three consumers which increments a `counter` for each event topic, `printer` consumer which prints all events and lastly `calculator` consumer which sums amounts.

 ## Contributing